ryanpierre/the-makers-store/README.md

   - [ ] We want to wire this up to the `PaymentAdapter`.
 Think of this as simulating a third party payment gateway like Paypal - we just need to pass the total amount to be charged and it'll let us know whether it was successful or not

 **Stretch**
 - [ ] Add the ability to track all transactions that have occurred during a session.
 We'll define a session as starting the app, and then ending it.
-We don't need to store these in the database, but we do want to have a few functionalities
+We don't need to store these in the database, but we do want to have a few functionalities.
+We may want to create a service so that we can store this information in memory, because the functionaities we'd like are:
   - [ ] Track total sales in a session
   - [ ] Track total sales per continent, region, and city
-  - [ ] Track the biggest selling item
+  - [ ] Track the biggest selling item in a session
-  - [ ] Generate a report with anything with 1 or less stock remaining
+  - [ ] Generate a report with the name of each item and how much quantity was sold (i.e. this should be a HashMap of (Name -> quantitySold))
   - [ ] Track the sum total amount of failed transactions in a session

   ### The Payment Adapter